If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

-On arrival dry docking port, you need to have least possible ballast.
-By least possible I mean, propeller should be immersed.
+On arrival dry docking port, you need to have the least possible ballast.
+By least possible I mean, the propeller should be immersed.
 And also you should be complying with all stability requirements.

 Pre-docking stability condition

-So we know that we cannot arrive with zero ballast as our propeller need to be immersed and the ship needs to be stable.
+So we know that we cannot arrive with zero ballast as our propeller needs to be immersed and the ship needs to be stable.

 Let’s understand the logic behind these conditions

 Docking with zero ballast is the ideal condition.
-But most of the times this would not be possible.
-That is because docking master would limit you for the maximum trim that you can have.
+But most of the time this would not be possible.
+That is because a docking master would limit you for the maximum trim that you can have.
 In zero ballast condition, your trim may be more than 2 meters.

-We have already discussed the reason for the need of least trim while docking.
+We have already discussed the reason for the need for the least trim while docking.
 This is to have the least critical period.
 More trim we have more will be the time required to bring the vessel from stern on the block to full ship on the block.
-And this is the critical period with least GM value.
-We do not want to have the ship in the critical period for longer time.
+And this is the critical period with the least GM value.
+We do not want to have the ship in a critical period for a longer time.

-Stability condition while ship on blocks but dock not empty
+Stability condition while the ship on blocks but dock not empty

 The ship can refloat if dock deballasting cannot compensate for the decrease in the draft because of deballasting.

-The condition is monitored by the dock master and he would tell you on how much ballast you can remove in this condition.
+The condition is monitored by the dockmaster and he would tell you how much ballast you can remove in this condition.

 This is because dock water does not want to have more weight on the blocks.
 When the ship is sitting on the blocks but has water inside the dock, there is a certain amount of buoyancy ship has.
 This buoyancy acts like upthrust which reduces the effective weight acting on the blocks.